cfriedline/cfriedline.github.com/content/software-carpentry-at-upenn-redux.md

 else there to monitor it was really helpful.
 It's also a great resource for data mining and adjusting lessons in the future, though I will admit that I haven't had a chance to go back to my slides and adjust.
+All in all, the room worked out fine, so if there are reservations about this in the future, it turned out (at least for us) to be not that big of a deal.

 ### Live tweeting

-I attempted to live tweet while David was teaching as well as encouraging others to do so as well.
+I attempted to live tweet while David was teaching as well as encouraging others to do so, as well.
 However, it seemed like our audience wasn't too into it, so I personally devoted most of my time to the Etherpad.
 It didn't stop me from sending a few tweets out, though.
 I think in the future, I'll make more of an effort to get participants to do this, as it's a great motivator for instructors to do well and is great free promotion for the organization.

 ##Day 2